neumino/blog/_posts/2024-03-19-growing-and-its-cost-on-work-life-balance.md

 ---
 layout: post
-category : Growing as an engineer tags : [softwareengineering worklifebalance promotion stress responsibilities]
+category : Growing as an engineer tags : [softwareengineering, worklifebalance, promotion, stress, responsibilities]
 title: Growing and its cost on work life balance
 ---
 {% include JB/setup %}